Mali War: In popular culture

 Mali earned the first win in the 2013 Africa Cup of Nations football championship on 20 January 2013 with a 1–0 win over Niger.
 After scoring the only goal, Seydou Keita displayed a T-shirt with a peace sign on it.

 A number of musicians from Mali came together to record the song Mali-ko (meaning peace) and release a video titled Voices United for Mali-'Mali-ko in early 2013 about the ongoing conflict in the country.
 The collaboration includes many well-known Malian musicians, including Oumou Sangaré, Vieux Farka Touré, and Amadou & Mariam.

+The 2014 film Timbuktu centers on the brief occupation of Timbuktu by Ansar Dine and was selected to compete for the Palme d'Or in the main competition section at the 2014 Cannes Film Festival, where it won the Prize of the Ecumenical Jury and the François Chalais Prize.